syntasso/kratix-docs/docs/workshop/part-ii/05-update-status.md

 ## Request a resource and check its status {#rr-status}

-In order to see these changes in the pipeline you need to rebuild the image and load it into the cluster.
-Run the following script to build, load and test the pipeline:
+In order to see these changes when making a new request you need to rebuild the image and load it into the cluster.
+Run the following script to build, load and test the Pipeline:
 ```bash
 ./scripts/test-pipeline
 ```

-Before installing and making a resource request, you can verify the local test by checking that the test output directory contains the correct status:
+Before installing and making a request for a Resource, you can verify the local test by checking that the test output directory contains the correct status:

 ```shell-session
 📂 test